runk/mmdb-lib/README.md

 ## Usage in browser-like environments

 Library expects to receive an instance of `Buffer` during instantiation of `Reader`.
 Since there is no direct alternative of node's `Buffer` in browser, you can use https://github.com/feross/buffer that mimics native `Buffer` interface.
 Neither `ArrayBuffer` nor `Uint8Array` is supported right now.
+Another requirement is [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) object available.

 ## Options